• Skip to primary navigation

 If there are multiple USB Root Hubs, you need to repeat the above steps for them as well.

-If an update is available, Windows will also install the latest available drivers for USB Ports on your computer.
+If an update is available, Windows should install the latest available drivers for USB Ports on your computer.

 1. Go to Settings > Windows Update (left-pane) > Click on Check for Updates button in the right-pane.